addyosmani/backbone-fundamentals/backbone-fundamentals.md

 ![](img/chapter5-1.png)

 Not so great.
 This is not a CSS tutorial, but we still need to do some formatting.
-Create a file screen.css in your site/css folder
+Create a file named screen.css in your site/css folder:

 ```css
 body {